You are here

-Safeguarding means protecting people’s health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
-It is fundamental to creating high-quality health and social care.
+Safeguarding means protecting people's health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
+It's fundamental to high-quality health and social care.

 We help to safeguard people by:

-- using information we receive (particularly when concerns are raised about abuse, harm or neglect) to monitor and report on care services’ compliance with National standards.
+- Using information we receive (particularly when concerns are raised about abuse, harm or neglect) to look at the risks to people who use care services.

-- being involved in multi-agency children’s safeguarding inspections to get a picture of children’s and young people’s experiences and how well they are being safeguarded.
+- Taking part in multi-agency children's safeguarding inspections to get a picture of children's and young people's experiences and how well they are being safeguarded.